Need a doctor?

 Along with A1C, it’s important to check your blood sugar level yourself.
 How often you should check it depends on your type of diabetes, the medications you take, what your insurance will cover, and what your doctor prescribes for you.
 Many people with diabetes check their blood sugar level at least two to four times per day.
 The ADA recommends aiming for a fasting blood sugar level of 80-130 mg/dL and a 2-hour post-meal level of less than 180 mg/dL.

 You should keep a log of your blood sugar levels and bring it and your glucometer to every doctor visit.

 - Cholesterol.
 There are two types of cholesterol: LDL and HDL.
 If you have high levels of LDL it can cause blockages to form in your blood vessels.
 That’s why this type of cholesterol is sometimes called lousy or bad cholesterol.
 If you have diabetes, the recommended level of LDL cholesterol is less than 100 mg/dL.
+However, if you are at high risk for heart disease, it is recommended to keep LDL less than 70 and if you already have documented heart disease the LDL goal is less than 55.
 On the other hand, HDL cholesterol helps remove LDL from the blood.
 That’s why it’s sometimes called healthy or helpful cholesterol.
 The recommended HDL level is greater than 40 mg/dL for men and greater than 50 mg/dL for women.

 Along with LDL and HDL cholesterol, it’s important to keep an eye on your triglyceride level.
 Triglycerides are fats in the blood and their level tends to be high when blood sugar levels are also high.
 The recommended triglyceride level is less than 150 mg/dL.